zammad/zammad-admin-documentation/channels/email/email-headers.rst

 *************************

 Email header manipulation allows you to re-route or adjust tickets apart from filters or triggers.
-Like an API call, but with emails.
+Like an API call, but with Emails.

 Header checks are case insensitive.